 103.10.2 Continued use of the 2019 Denver Building Code Other than Major Projects.
-Except for Major Projects, as described in Section- 103.10.3 below, this Code shall not require changes in the construction documents, construction, or designated occupancy of a structure for which a lawful, unexpired permit has been issued.
-Subject to the timeframes in this subsection, perojects submitted prior to the Construction Code Effective Date for which a building construction permit has not been issued may continue to use the 2019 Denver Building Code.
-Projects designed based on the 2019 Denver Building Code-subject to the timeframes in Section 131 shall obtain permit approval within 180 days after the Construction Code Effective Date of this code and shall additionally obtain construction permits within 240 days (180 + 60) after the Construction Code Effective Date of this Code.
-Projects that do not meet the timeframes in thisof subsection 131 are required to be redesigned in accordance with the 2022 Denver Building Code.
+Except for Major Projects, as described in Section 103.10.3 below, this Code shall not require changes in the construction documents, construction, or designated occupancy of a structure for which a lawful, unexpired permit has been issued.
+Projects that do not meet the timeframes of Section 131 are required to be redesigned in accordance with the 2022 Denver Building Code.